openstax/event-capture-client/README.md

 const context = createCaptureContext({

   /*
+   * if set to `false` or a function returning `false`
+   * events will still be queued but they will not be
+   * flushed to the backend
+   */
+  sendingEnabled: false,

+  /*
    * if fetch returns a TypeError it indicates a connection
    * error and the payload will be retried, anything else
    * will get passed into here